The Frame: Next-Generation Motorized Turntable Photography

 In today’s highly competitive e-commerce market, 3D product photography has become an invaluable asset for brands looking to step up their game and convert more customers.
 Traditional product photography and standard stock photos from distributors might still be convenient for companies to access or achieve.
 They however simply don’t have the same impact as cutting-edge 3D photography does on conversions and overall revenue.
 Keep reading to discover more on the current trends in 3D product photography for e-commerce, 360° spins and 3D models for AR / VR experiences.

-3D product photography is turning heads in e-commerce and online retail.
-No matter if it’s for online marketplaces like Amazon and Shopify, or smaller webshops and brand pages, 3D product content is becoming standard across the web.
+3D product photography is turning heads in digital product marketing.
+No matter if it’s for online marketplaces like Amazon and Shopify, or smaller webshops and brand pages, 3D product content is setting the standard in photography for eCommerce.

-From high-quality multi-angle still shots and 360° spin photos, to product videos and brands utilizing photogrammetry scanning to build 3D models for AR / VR content, today’s online shoppers aren’t as easily impressed as in the past.
+From high-quality multi-angle still shots and 360 spins, to product videos and brands utilizing photogrammetry scanning to build 3D models for AR / VR content, today’s online shoppers aren’t as easily impressed as in the past.
 Consumers are doing more shopping online, however, providing even more advantages to leveraging 3D photography for product marketing.

 While traditional product photography in e-commerce does provide numerous advantages, in comparison to photography for 3D product content it simply isn’t as effective or as scalable.